javascript-tutorial/en.javascript.info/1-js/2-first-steps/13-logical-ops/article.md

 }
 ```

 The variant with `&&` appears to be shorter.
-Although `if` is more obvious and tends to be a little bit more readable.
-So it is recommended to use `if` if we want if.
+But `if` is more obvious and tends to be a little bit more readable.

+So it is recommended to use every construct for it's purpose.
+Use `if` if we want if.
 And use `&&` if we want AND.
-[/warn]

 ## !
 (NOT)